CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2016-05-03-vim-like-navigation-on-a-web-page.md

 The above code is doing the same thing, binding the `j` key and calling `scrollWindow()` function with `down` parameter, and again binding the `k` key and calling `scrollWindow()` function with `up` parameter.
 What's special here is how the `scrollWindow()` function is using `setInterval()` method to rapidly calling `window.scrollBy()` method, thus rendering the smooth scrolling, when we press the keys.

 If you would like to test this feature on your own then just press `j` or `k` keys right here on this page.
 And you'll see, the page is moving up and down smoothly.
-In fact, this whole site is using the above code, but obviously a minfied version of the library.
+In fact, this whole site is using the above code, but obviously a minified version of the library.

 #### Conclusion:
 Some people may argue, that to add custom key bindings is not good for web pages, but IMHO every website should provide certain keybindings.
 For example, a `/` key to focus on search field much like Facebook, Google, Gmail and YouTube do.